-Plan No: Proposal: Location: 3/2011/0103/P Proposed erection of a wind turbine on a 43m tower for the farm use and as a farm diversification project.
-The output is 330kw

-Refusal Proposal by virtue of its location, siting, scale and height would be contrary to Policies G1, G5, ENV2, ENV3, ENV24, ENV25, ENV26 of the Districtwide Local Plan, Forest of Bowland AONB Renewable Energy Position Statement, PPS 22 and the Draft NPPF, in that it would represent an isolated, incongruous feature into the open landscape to the detriment of the visual amenity of the area.
+Plan No: Proposal: Location: Reasons for Refusal 3/2011/0103/P Proposed erection of a wind turbine on a 43m tower for the farm use and as a farm diversification project.
+The output is 330kw Westby Hall Farm Gisburn Proposal by virtue of its location, siting, scale and height would be contrary to Policies G1, G5, ENV2, ENV3, ENV24, ENV25, ENV26 of the Districtwide Local Plan, Forest of Bowland AONB Renewable Energy Position Statement, PPS 22 and the Draft NPPF, in that it would represent an isolated, incongruous feature into the open landscape to the detriment of the visual amenity of the area.
+Cont/ The proposed wind turbine by virtue of its